The Craft (film): Release

 The Craft was theatrically released in the United States on May 3, 1996, by Columbia Pictures.

 Home media

-The film was released on VHS and DVD on July 22, 1997, and rereleased on a special edition DVD on September 12, 2000.
+The film was released on VHS on October 8, 1996, by Columbia TriStar Home Video.
+It was first released on DVD on July 22, 1997, and rereleased on a special edition DVD on September 12, 2000.
 The film debuted on the Blu-ray format for the first time on October 13, 2009.

 The film was given a special collector's edition on March 12, 2019, by Shout Factory.
 Though the new collection of special features was praised, the disc received negative reviews for not remastering the image and simply porting over the old scan from the 2009 disc.

 The film was re-released by Shout Factory on 4K UHD on May 17, 2022, for the film's 25th Anniversary.
 The film was given a fresh new 4K scan from the original camera negative.

 Reception

 Box office

 The film opened at number one at the North American box office, making US$6,710,995.
 The movie was a sleeper hit, which Columbia attributed to teenagers and young women, who responded to its themes.
 According to Box Office Mojo, The Craft is the 11th-highest-grossing film since 1980 dealing with the genre of witches.